pennz/dotfiles/notes.md

 Test gg
 Test Done
 Antl4 thing, so it is the problem for go target generation, but the language is for CPP.
+It really takes time.
+Go to eat now.